Hotrian/OpenVRDesktopDisplayPortal/readme.md

 - Easily snap Controller attached Overlays to a set "Base Position".
 - Offset Overlays positionally and rotationally.
 - Basic Gaze Detection and Animation support (Fade In/Out and/or Scale Up/Down on Gaze).
 - Basic Save/Load Support!
-Only saves some settings right now.
+Saves most settings right now.
+Window Cropping and Capture settings are saved per application automatically; Overlay settings are saved by the profile system on the top right.
 - Multiple windows!
 Run the exe multiple times and configure them as desired!

 ## Demos